 After Ross filed the Chapter 11 petition, an attorney for Stooksbury hinted at a suspicion that this particular petition was filed "merely [as] an effort to delay foreclosure."
 Just months before, Ross filed Chapter 11 petitions on behalf of some of his other real estate developments, also days before their respective foreclosures.

-77 b.
-Post-Petition
+B. Post-Petition

 Generally speaking, once a Chapter 11 debtor files its petition and manages any first-day orders, the case often slows down.
 During this slow-down period, which is often phrased as returning to "business as usual," the company's operation is anything but normal.
 While the DIP must attempt to operate its business(es) in a fashion so as to preserve the going concern, the DIP must simultaneously meet the requirements of the Code.
-Although seemingly calm on the surface, this period of a bankruptcy case can be busier than the first days after filing due to the Bankruptcy Rules' and Code's demands.
+Although seemingly calm on the surface, this period of a bankruptcy case can be busier than the first days after filing due to both the Bankruptcy Rules' and Code's demands.

-But Tellico Landing's bankruptcy story became chaotic, and quickly.
+Tellico Landing's bankruptcy story, however, quickly became chaotic.
 Thus, the filing and resolution of the various motions and claims are best told chronologically.
 From here, the authors have elected to outline the action on a month-to-month basis.

-c.
-"First-day Orders" and How the Case Unfolded
+C. "First-day Orders" and How the Case Unfolded

-A. July
+1. July

 On July 6, 2011, just nine days after Tellico Landing filed its petition, Stooksbury filed the first motion for relief from stay.
-In his motion, Stooksbury requested the automatic stay to
+In his motion, Stooksbury requested the automatic stay to be lifted "to allow the parties to the two referenced lawsuits to proceed with discovery, or in the alternative to allow for the termination of the consolidation of the two lawsuits in order for the lawsuit, in which the debtor is not a party,